Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Fairly removed from most of the popular tourist resorts, Gravedona and Domaso typically skip under the radar of most people visiting Lake Como.
 That works in the favor of anyone looking to enjoy a quiet vacation, away from crowds and noisy tourists.

 Gravedona and Domaso are two towns that have retained their identities as typical residential towns.
 They are packed with cozy bars, coffee shops, and family restaurants, all catered towards the locals.
-If you particularly want to be surrounded by the authentic atmosphere and buzz of daily life in Lake Como, Gravedona or Domaso would be fantastic options.

 You can take a stroll along its traffic free lakeside promenade and admire ancient Abbey of Piona and the Monte Legnone on the opposite bank.
 In the old town center, you can find a number of historical attractions such as Piazza Prà Castello, Alessandro Volta’s house, Palazzo Gallio which is the ancient castle.